-Salisbury Reformed Seminary offers a course of study for men who are called to preach the Gospel of Jesus Christ.
-Preparing for the ministry is the principle focus of all studies in the course which has as its distinctives the following elements - conservative, Reformed and evangelical teaching rooted in the Holy Scriptures of the Old and New Testaments; and a commitment to biblical inspiration, authority, sufficiency and inerrancy.
-The course will be taught by men who are themselves active in pastoral ministry, and will be practical in nature, availing students of the experience that the teachers have built up over many years.
+Salisbury Reformed Seminary offers a course for men who are called to preach the Gospel of Jesus Christ.
+Preparing for the ministry is the principle focus of all studies in the course which has as its distinctives the following elements - conservative, reformed and evangelical teaching rooted in the Holy Scriptures of the Old and New Testaments; and a commitment to biblical inspiration, authority, sufficiency and inerrancy.
+The course will be taught by men who are or were themselves active in pastoral ministry, and will be practical in nature, availing students of the experience that the teachers have built up over many years.

 There is the need today for men to be able to preach "the whole counsel of God" as revealed in the Lord Jesus Christ and his Word, the Bible.
 Such preaching will have the aim of bringing sinners to true faith in Christ and to nurture and feed the flock of God.
 Therefore such men who apply to study at the Seminary should themselves be converted, and faithful Christians, with a genuine zeal for holy living.
-They will need to have a commitment to rigorous and diligent study.
+They will need to be committed to their studies.

-The course will last for three years but can be extended to four should the need arise.
-Teaching modules will take the form of two full weeks of lectures and ten monthly sessions of two days each making a total of 140 teaching hours in a year.
-Directed reading and assignments will take up the students' time between lectures in their home churches.
+The course lasts for three years.
+Teaching modules take the form of two full weeks of lectures and ten sessions of two days each.
+Directed reading and assignments will take up the students' time between lectures.
 The student's local pastor will have a role in practical training, e.g. in preaching, pastoral visiting and evangelism.
-The pastor will be requested to submit an annual report on the work done and progress made.
+The pastor will be requested to report on the work done and progress made.